sammymutahigicheru/Project101/README.md

 # Project101
-This is my multi-month study plan for going from android developer to software engineer for a large company.
+This is my multi-month study plan for going from an android developer to a software engineer.
-> My study study plan about 3-4 hours per day, for the next 7 months.
+> My study study plan being about 3-4 hours per day, for the next 8 months.
 > After completing a study,I will be marking it with [ x ] as done

 ## Table of Contents